pzingg/integrity_proofs/crypto_utils/README.md

 A library of some functions used by the `integrity` application.

-The library defines a `CID` structure and works around limitations of existing Elixir projects that do not deal with certain elliptical curve and hashes encoded in the multiformats system.
+The library defines a `Cid` structure and works around limitations of existing Elixir projects that do not deal with certain elliptical curve and hashes encoded in the multiformats system.
 Besides relying on Erlang's `:crypto` and `:ssh_file` applications, the library